 Understanding the Human Digestive System:

-Welcome to section four of our Journey to Better Nutrition!
+Hello and welcome to section three of our Journey to Better Nutrition!

-In this conversation we continue to deepen our knowledge about the human digestive system.
+Here in part 2, we continue to deepen our knowledge about how nutrition works inside the human body.

 the Human Digestive System